silviapoletti/Help-sign-real-time-detection/README.md

   <img src="https://github.com/silviapoletti/Help-sign-real-time-detection/blob/e6957ba06275f95b0b7c04dacbcba32c95cee645/resources/ASL.jpg" height=200 style="padding-left:50px">
 </p>

+Unlike letter E, in letter A sign the thumb is not holded by the other fingers; however, the baseline model reached an acceptable accuracy in recognizing the help gesture.

-Therefore, a CNN has been designed as baseline model to discriminate beetween the two ASL gestures and has been trained on a modified version of the [Hand Reader Dataset](https://github.com/tofighi/Hand-Reader-Dataset) (see the first row of images below).
+A CNN has been designed as baseline model to discriminate beetween the two ASL gestures and has been trained on a modified version of the [Hand Reader Dataset](https://github.com/tofighi/Hand-Reader-Dataset) (see the first row of images below).
 You can find the modified dataset in the `baseline/hand-reader-dataset` folder of this repository.
 The dataset consists of a subset of the original images, corresponding to the classes "A" and "B" only.
 Moreover, the images have been cropped to a square format and the background has been lightened (see the second row of images below).
 In this way, the model can recognize more easily the gestures appearing in front of a light background, which is indeed to the most frequent setting for a webcam video frame.

 <p align="center">
   <img src="https://github.com/silviapoletti/Help-sign-real-time-detection/blob/4820e6e5a85f673f4134698f7c359ec8f1d4c184/resources/dataset.png">